rutura/learnqt/_posts/2019-04-12-working-with-events.md

 ---
 layout: post
-title: "Working With Qt Events : A Comprehensive Guide"
+title: "Working With Qt Events: A Comprehensive Guide"
 description: All you need to know about working with events in Qt.
 cover: /assets/img/blog/working_with_qt_events_blog.png
 date: '2019-04-12'